rettersoft/docs/src/pages/docs/classes/methods.md

 ### WRITE

-Unlike read methods, write methods are able write to states.
+Unlike read methods, write methods are able to write to states.
 Concurrent write to an instance's state is always **1**.
 To accomplish that, WRITE methods use locks to manage concurrency.